mridul037/mridul037/README.md

 **Quote of the hour:**

-I think programming is very much a religious experience for a lot of people.
+Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.

-~ Gary Kildall
+~ John Carmack
 <pre>

 </pre>